Lightning-AI/pytorch-lightning/docs/source/advanced/loops.rst

 FAQ
 ---

-**Q:** Why are the loops in Lightning classes and not just simply `for` or `while` loops?
+**Why are the loops in Lightning classes and not just simply `for` or `while` loops?**

-**A:** Several reasons:
+Several reasons:
 1) a loop can be portable, i.e., can be shared and imported in new projects,
 2) managing state and being able to resume a loop is more easily realized with on object-oriented design,
 3) complex interactions between loops can be more easily modelled and leverage design patterns from object oriented design.

-**Q:** How do I make sure a given LightningModule is compatible with my custom loop?
+**How do I make sure a given LightningModule is compatible with my custom loop?**

-**A:** To restrict the compatibility of a LightningModule to a particular loop type, we recommend to define a specific class mixin for this purpose.
+To restrict the compatibility of a LightningModule to a particular loop type, we recommend to define a specific class mixin for this purpose.
 With the YieldLoop shown above in mind, here is an example:

 .. code-block:: python